 1. Record what you learn as you learn it.

 There’s no way around it.
 If you really want to learn clinical medicine, you have to make notes.
-Go to work every day with blank 3×5 cards in your pocket.
+Until there is a good digital solution, start by going to work every day with blank 3×5 cards in your pocket.
 When you learn something on rounds, write it down on a card.
 When you look up something related to a new patient you are working up, write it down on a card.
 Make it brief, legible and to the point.
-If there are “hooks” (i.e. the patient had a tattoo of Spiderman on his face) put it on the card.
+If there are “hooks” (i.e. the patient had a tattoo of a star on his face) put it on the card.
 It’s how our brains remember.
+If there is specific information that identifies the patient, do not lose your cards!
+(It’s a HIPPA violation).
+To be safe, it’s better not to put patient names, ID numbers, etc on the card.

-One of the consequences of duty hour regulations is that any given resident today will see fewer patients than residents did 10 years ago.
-I’m not at all against duty hour regulations (although I do think there might be some better ways to organize time for learning), but you have to take this reality into account.
-You can never completely replace seeing patients, but being comprehensive in your studying will help.
+There is no way any trainee will see every disease or condition in their specialty, but being comprehensive in your studying will help.
 For example, let’s say you admit a patient with dyspnea and an arrhythmia who turns out to have a Morgagni hernia.
 This is rare, and it’s not likely you’ll see multiple cases during your training.
 You make a card on how the patient presented and another card on what the treatment was.
-But then you go to the literature and find a case of a woman with a Morgagni hernia who presented with a complete right middle lobe compression and another case of an octogenarian who presented with life threatening vomiting.
+But then you go to the literature and find a case of man presenting with an acute abdomen from a torsed accessory liver lobe in his Morgagni hernia and another case of an octogenarian who presented with dyspnea and constipation.
 You have now created “virtual” patients in your mind that add to your pattern recognition.
 Most importantly, you do it at the time it means something.

 One other important thing – don’t ever use scratch paper with plans to copy the notes later.
 It just won’t happen.
 Make the notes once, no matter how bad they look!